Transgender Kids: Does Zucker Know Best?

 The majority of trans people do not want to have full reassignment surgery, and would be very relieved to just receive timely, compassionate support and simple hormone treatment.

 There are many reasons why people might change their mind about any medical or surgical treatment to which they may have consented.
 However, one of the most common reasons is that the surgery does not provide the end result that they wanted.
-This is not only in relation to what the results look like in the mirror but also about how family, friends, loved ones, work colleagues and society react to the changes.
-Sometimes, the hopes and expectations a patient – trans or otherwise – has of the surgery, may simply not be met.

 Through my clinic I offer diagnosis, assessments and safe, reliable medication and monitoring.
 Many people use my service as a stopgap, ensuring that, if they meet the criteria, they can start the process of hormonal treatment while they begin the long wait for NHS referral.

 Unlike homosexuality, gender variance needs a little bit of medical help to allow the person to achieve the characteristics that fit their true gender.

 Harry Benjamin MD - The Forefather of Transgender Care

 He is famously quoted as saying: “I ask myself, in mercy, or in common sense, if we cannot alter the conviction to fit the body, should we not, in certain circumstances, alter the body to fit the conviction?“

 The most important thing for young people, in whom long-lasting gender variance is suspected, is to offer to support them by delaying the so-called ‘secondary sex characteristics‘ from developing (the primary ones being the genitals).